acervos/grafana-aws/README.md

 ### Create the Grafana instance

-Upload the main template, use the RDSComponentSecurityGroup resource you just created

-### TODO

-Install custom config for URL/S3
+Upload the main template, use the RDSComponentSecurityGroup resource you just created.
+You will be asked for a grafana.ini URL, this is required as you will need to put your RDS Postgres details into a config file.
+There is a sample config file in this repo, so you can either fork this repo or create a private gist/place in S3 to use with wget.
+This will overwrite the default config file provided by Grafana, edit the example config as you see fit.